lambdaclass/concrete/ROADMAP.md

     witness, one property-test contract witness, and one oracle mismatch.
 The gate must fail if a future refactor turns the same counterexample into `proved_*` without changing the checked fixture expectation.
+12a.
+Add **observed contract inference from tests** as an explicit non-proof
+     on-ramp to specs.
+Given a set of passing tests or property cases, the tool may propose candidate preconditions/postconditions/invariants and mark them `observed_only` / `suggested_contract`, never `proved`.
+Reports must show the sample size, generator profile, counterexamples tried, and the command needed to promote the suggestion into a checked contract/proof obligation.
+     Gates: infer a useful range postcondition from tests; reject or mark weak a vacuous suggestion; prove a mutated implementation can invalidate the observed claim; and ensure no inferred contract upgrades evidence without a separate proof or policy-approved assumption.
 13. Add spec provenance and adequacy facts to audit/release bundles: spec name, source standard or paper, independent reference if any, test-vector set, reviewer, review date, assumptions, and evidence class